rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 !!!
 Note
     This example takes the most complex case: using a static IP.
 If you have a DHCP server available, the process will be much easier.

-This is the most amusing part of the procedure, I'm sure you'll go and admire the VMWare console during the generation, just to see the automatic entry of the commands during the boot.
+This is the most amusing part of the procedure: I'm sure you'll go and admire the VMWare console during the generation, just to see the automatic entry of the commands during the boot.

 ```
 "boot_command": [